 abnormal electrical rhythms

-Hypoparathyroidism is due to a reduced activity of the gland.
+Hypoparathyroidism is due to reduced activity of the gland.
 This condition has primary and secondary classifications.

 Primary: There is a gland failure which results in a decrease in PTH secretion.
 Patients who suffer from this disorder will often need calcium supplementation

 Secondary: This occurs when there is surgical removal/injury of the parathyroids.
 This can often be accidental during neck surgery or expected after more extensive neck surgery, such as a total laryngectomy with total thyroidectomy.
 Radiation therapy for various neck malignancies can also lead to the destruction of the parathyroids and subsequent hypoparathyroidism.